adopted-ember-addons/ember-data-factory-guy/README.md

   - Use chainable methods to build the response
     - match
-      - attributes that must be in request json
+      - Attributes that must be in request json
     - andReturns
-      - attributes to include in response json
+      - Attributes to include in response json
     - andFail
-      - request should fail
+      - Request will fail
       - Takes a hash of options:
         - status - HTTP status code, defaults to 500.
         - response - error response message, or an errors hash for 422 status